jdleung/OpenCore-Z370-P-II/README.md

 - Keep RealtekRTL8111.kext in version 2.2.2 ( for my own hardware only )
 - Copy SSDT file(if any) from old folder `ACPI` to new folder `ACPI`
 - Open  `config.plist` , both new and old, in OpenCore Configurator, set the new one same as the old one
-- For safety and testing, the new configuration should run on an USB first
+- For testing in safety, the new configuration should run on a bootable USB first

 #### Conversion